They say first impressions are important. What they don’t say is that they’re also not fucking fair. Like, not at all.

 Short-sleeved button-up shirts appear nowhere on this list.
 Assuming you don’t want to look like Dwight Schrute… take note.

 My friend Miguel is a paraplegic and he almost never wears real shoes.
 He doesn’t walk, he can’t feel his feet, and it’s really fucking hard for him to get into shoes.
 But you best believe he struggled into a pair of dress shoes for his recent job interview.

-So if my wheelchair-bound friend can bother to find himself some stuffy business-appropriate shoes for an interview, so can you.
+So if my friend who uses a wheelchair can bother to find himself some stuffy business-appropriate shoes for an interview, so can you.